Particular/docs.particular.net/transports/azure-service-bus/operational-scripting.md

 `-c` | `--connection-string` : Overrides the environment variable 'AzureServiceBus_ConnectionString'

-`-n` | `--namespace` : Sets the fully qualified namespace for connecting with cached credentials, such as those from Azure PowerShell or CLI.
+`-n` | `--namespace` : Sets the fully qualified namespace to connect with cached credentials, e.g., credentials from Azure PowerShell or CLI.
 This setting cannot be used in conjunction with the connection string setting.

 `-s` | `--size` : Queue size in GB (defaults to 5)